|

 Why does my menstrual cup hurt to take out?

+It might be that you got the wrong size, or your cup might be too stiff.
 If you’re wearing a cup that is too big, too stiff, or too long for your body, it might be pressing on the vaginal walls or cervix.
+This often causes pain, discomfort, or even cramps.

-The other possible answer is that you aren’t too careful, rushing or pulling the stem too harshly.
+The other possible explanation is that you aren’t too careful, rushing or pulling the stem too harshly.
+You should always be gentle.
+Otherwise, it will hurt.

 Lastly, you will feel pain if you’re not entirely removing the suction.
 When you take the cup out, always pinch the base, and try to fold the cup to take it out easier.